Majestic landscape of snowy Alps

 Dinners Under the Stars

-Starred chefs cook outdoors in the middle of mountain pastures for a unique sensory experience.
+Michelin-starred chefs cook outdoors in the middle of alpine pastures for a unique sensory experience.

 Celebration of fresh apple juice and local cider in the villages of Haute-Savoie.